nes-lab/shepherd-tools/extra/eenv_converter/metadata_bonito.md

 - based on file `notes`
   - sheep0,1,2 on person 0
   - sheep3,4,5 on person 1
-- remaining questions
-  - Which person (0/1) is f(29) and which is m(29)?
+- anwered by Kai
-  + Precise Location (address / GPS coords): H942+CX Berlin
+  - Precise Location: H942+CX Berlin
-  - Date of recording (optionally precise time of day) -> timestamp in data
-  - Weather (might be able to get that from location + date)
-  - Optional: Any more information about the route and when/where breaks where?
-    - As far as I remember the route was something like this (and back): https://maps.app.goo.gl/qjWAJeZZfLec4cCE8
+  - Route: https://maps.app.goo.gl/qjWAJeZZfLec4cCE8 (there and back)
+- based on timestamps:
+  - Date: May 15 2021

 ### Stairs (folder data_step)
 - based on paper